 (b) For Class 2 and 3 vehicles: low, medium, high, medium.

-For OVC-HEV, the preconditioning drive shall be performed under the charge-sustaining operating condition as defined in paragraph 3.3.6. of UN GTR No. 15.
+For OVC-HEVs, the preconditioning drive shall be performed under the charge-sustaining operating condition as defined in paragraph 3.3.6. of UN GTR No. 15.
 Upon the request of responsible authority, any other mode may be used.

 6.5.4.
 Fuel drain and refill